gillandsiphon/gillandsiphon.github.io/content/posts/claude-artifacts.md

 Models like Claude act as something between a [rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging) and an immediate feedback loop.
 I've found they facilitate the brainstorming process, maybe even mostly by forcing the user to articulate their vision, and potentially offer immediate feedback that makes taking a further step actionable.

 Anthropic's [Artifacts](https://www.anthropic.com/news/artifacts) really tightens the immediate feedback loop by rendering the, for example, HTML/CSS in a dedicated window alongside the text chat.
-You see output *as* you brainstorm, and I found it easy to land on a viable design for an instructional diagram working iteratively with Claude.
+You see output *as* you brainstorm, and I found it promising to land on a viable design for an instructional diagram working iteratively with Claude.

 ### Workflow and Limitations by Example